Sync data

 For details, see Configure scheduling dependency.

-5. After the configuration is complete, click the Save icon in the toolbar to save the configuration.
+5. After the configuration is complete, click the Save icon on the toolbar to save the settings.

 Configure user data sync to OSS

-Use an offline data integration task to fetch user data from the platform’s MySQL data source and sync it to a private OSS data source.
+Fetch user data from the platform’s MySQL data source and sync it to a private OSS data source by using an offline data integration task.

 1. On the DataStudio page, double-click the ods_user_info_d_2oss_spark node to open its configuration page.